Kaashi in Search of Ganga

 Kaashi in Search of Ganga is a 2018 Indian Hindi-language suspense thriller film directed by Dhiraj Kumar starring Sharman Joshi and Aishwarya Devan in lead roles.
 The film is a Hindi film debut for Aishwarya Devan.
 In supporting roles the film also stars Govind Namdev, Akhilendra Mishra, Paritosh Tripathi, Manoj Joshi and Manoj Pahwa.
 The film was written by Manish Kishore. and produced by Insite India.
-It is set in the Indian city of Benaras also known as Kashi.
+It is set in the Indian city of Benaras also known as Varanasi or Kashi.

 The movie follows two siblings, Kaashi (Sharman Joshi) and his sister Ganga (Priyanka Singh).
 When Ganga goes missing, Kaashi starts a search to find her, but the main problem arises when people seem to have completely forgotten about Ganga's existence.

 Plot

 Kaashi lives a happy life with his parents and sister, Ganga.
 One night, his sister fails to return home from college.
 Kaashi immediately starts looking for Ganga and enlists the help of Devina (Aishwarya Devan).
 He files a police report later that night and keeps his own search going.
 Kaashi then makes a visit to her college the next day.
 The college principal checks the student records but is unable to find any evidence that Ganga had gone to school there.
 On the way home, some men claim to have information on Ganga's whereabouts.
 They refuse to divulge this information and get beaten up by Kaashi.

 Elsewhere, Devina finds one of Ganga's college friends.
 Although she is ready to help, she seems frightened.
 She tells Devina that Ganga was having an affair with the son of a local strongman, Abhimanyu (Mehul Surana).
 Ganga's friend had not seen her since she got pregnant.
 Enraged, Kaashi threatens Abhimanyu's father, Balwant (Govind Namdev), to return his sister.
 Balwant tells him that Abhimanyu is in Mussoorie prompting Devina and Kaashi to start a journey there.

 In Mussoorie, Kaashi finds Abhimanyu with another woman in a hotel room.
 While interrogated by Kaashi, Abhimanyu claims to not know who Ganga is.
 This leads Kaashi to kill him and eventually leads to his arrest.